jcondor98/avrtmon/README.md

 The redundant bits (most significant ones) of the type field are reserved for future use.

-The packet ID is not unique in an entire session, as the crucial thing is to avoid collisions of (i.e. distinguish) successive packets.
+The packet ID could be not unique in an entire session; in fact, the crucial thing is to avoid collisions of (i.e. distinguish) successive packets, so this is not important at all.
-In fact, I suspect that everything would work if packet IDs were removed at all, but I think they make the code much more resilient to eventual modifications to the communication protocol (e.g. implementing a bulk receiving of packets).

 ### Acknowledgement and Error packets